Balsam fir (Abies balsamea)

 Leaf

-Needlelike but flat, measuring 1/2 to 1 inch long, with a rounded point.
-Needles are dark green and lustrous above and silvery-white beneath, arranged along the twig in two ranks.
-They are resinous and fragrant when crushed.
+Needles are flat and 1/2 to 1 inch long, with rounded tips.
+They are dark green and lustrous above and silvery white beneath, arranged along the twig in two ranks.
+Needles are resinous and fragrant when crushed.

 Fruit (seed)